 The Cabinet recently approved plans for the expansion of Heathrow Airport by way of the addition of a new, third runway.
-While this may be positive news for the British Aviation market seeing that Heathrow, once the world’s largest airport by international passenger traffic; has in more recent years trailed behind Dubai International Airport and the proposed expansion could mean that it regains its status as world leader in this field.
-In spite of this, this move by the Cabinet has reignited a decade-old debate on how this expansion will impact those living and owning land near the south end of the London Borough of Hillingdon and indeed Greater London itself.
+While this may be positive news for the British Aviation market seeing that Heathrow, once the world’s largest airport by international passenger traffic; has in more recent years trailed behind Dubai International Airport and the proposed expansion could mean that it regains its status as the world leader in this field.
+Despite this, this move by the Cabinet has reignited a decades-old debate on how this expansion will impact those living and owning land near the south end of the London Borough of Hillingdon and indeed Greater London itself.

 the six.
 All major airports around the world, such as Paris Charles de Gaulle, Amsterdam Schipol and Dallas/Fort Worth International Airport have more than two runways, even up to seven.
 In this regard Heathrow is massively falling behind, this being a reason as to why the proposed expansion is sought.
 But there are still concerns with this expansion, the main one being that Heathrow, once on the very outskirts of London, is now in the middle of the suburbs, meaning that it is surrounded by housing and infrastructure that is not easy to shift around.

-The new proposed runway would cost in excess of £14 billion and would take about 8 years to construct.
+The new proposed runway would cost over £14 billion and would take about 8 years to construct.
 The villages of Longford, Harmondsworth and Sipson would be impacted by the site while the M25 would have to be tunnelled.
-In spite of this, the Cabinet claims the project will not be funded by public money and that 60,000 new jobs will be created, generating about £70bn in income.
+Despite this, the Cabinet claims the project will not be funded by public money and that 60,000 new jobs will be created, generating about £70bn in income.

-When it comes to land owners in the area, their concerns are more than evident.
-For many it is likely that they will be relocated following a compulsory purchase order issued under existing legislation in order for the project to be developed on their land.
+When it comes to landowners in the area, their concerns are more than evident.
+For many, they will likely be relocated following a compulsory purchase order issued under existing legislation for the project to be developed on their land.
 Those who will not be affected by compulsory purchase orders and subsequent relocation would have to live with an increased CO2 footprint generated by the increased number of flights generated by the expansion.
 Further, issues about the

 unenviable and unavoidable noises related to living near an airport would be heightened.

-The British Aviation Authority has a number of restrictions in place to protect the locals, such as a reduced flight schedule with no flights allowed during the night and other similar measures.
+The British Aviation Authority has several restrictions in place to protect the locals, such as a reduced flight schedule with no flights allowed during the night and other similar measures.